pichim/PES_Board/docs/markdown/line_follower.md

 **NOTE:**
 - The ``LineFollower`` class assumes that the right motor is M1 and the left motor is M2 (sitting on the robot and looking forward) and that a positive speed setpoint to the motor M1 and M2 will rotate the robot positively around the z-axis (counter-clockwise seen from above).

 Below, you'll find an in-depth manual explaining the inner driver functions.
 While it's not mandatory to use this manual, familiarizing yourself with the content will certainly help.
-For enhanced comprehension, it's recommended to refer to the [Differential Drive Robot Kinematics](dd_kinematics.md) document.
+For enhanced comprehension, it's recommended to refer to the [Tutorial Differential Drive Robot Kinematics](dd_kinematics.md) document.

 ### Thread Algorithm Description